KEN8900/My_UVM_Projects/UVM_Basic_Wrapper/README.md

 - `dut`: Contains the RTL design file of the Data Wrapper.

 - `testbench`: Contains all the files for different verification methods.
-Further categorized based on normal simulation testbench, formal property verification, and UVM.
+Further categorized based on normal simulation testbench, Formal Property Verification (FPV), and UVM.

   - `testbench/sim_results`: Contains simulation testbench's results.